C Container Collection (CCC)

 the updated entry if it was Occupied or the unmodified vacant entry.

-This function is intended to make the function chaining in the Entry Interface more succinct if the entry will be modified in place based on its own value without the need of the auxiliary argument a ccc_any_type_update_fn can provide.
+This function is intended to make the function chaining in the Entry Interface more succinct if the entry will be modified in place based on its own value without the need of the context argument a CCC_Type_modifier can provide.

 )